GenghisDarb/AI-Minesweeper-Discovery-Framework/docs/confidence_osc.md

 # Confidence Oscillation

-Visualize the damped χ-wave fit to solver confidence history.
+Confidence oscillation relates BetaConfidence dynamics to the χ-cycle and the controller dimension.
+Oscillations around χ=1/√2 reflect calibration dynamics.

+## Overview
+The BetaConfidence component tracks solver calibration, ensuring dynamic risk modulation.
+Confidence oscillations align with the χ-cycle, demonstrating periodic adjustments in solver behavior.

+## Visualization
+Confidence oscillations are visualized in the Streamlit app, providing real-time feedback on solver calibration.

 The chart below demonstrates the τ effect, where τ represents the decay constant of the oscillation, indicating how quickly the confidence stabilizes over time.

 ![Confidence Fit](figures/confidence_fit.png)